the life line types

 A broken line with a branch at the end

 3. A broken line is when a section of the line is missing before the line continues.
-A clean break shows uncertainty, whether for health or other parts of life.
-It may be showing that change is necessary; whether due to relocation, illness, or other experience, it serves as a cautionary to take more care during that time.
+A clean break shows uncertainty for health or other parts of life.
+It may show that change is necessary, whether due to relocation, illness, or other experiences, and it serves as a cautionary to take more care during that time.
 A break in a line depicts change because the proper flow of the energy is interrupted, leaving a space that may necessitate a decision for transformation or a breather in life.

 Overlapping break

 If the line continues actively after the break, it shows the usual flow of things is resumed.
 If not, look for a bridge line (often very faint) that connects to the fate line.
 In many cases, the fate line acts as a life line to support a change in a new direction.
-Also, see if there are sister lines on one or both sides; these lines give support to an otherwise uncertain period.
-A line on the inside of the life line would show family support and on the outside from a non-related source.
-If the break happens to overlap another part of the line, it often indicates a planned change.
+Also, see if sister lines are on one or both sides; these lines support an otherwise uncertain period.
+A line on the inside of the life line would show family support, and on the outside from a non-related source.
+If the break overlaps another part of the line, it often indicates a planned change.
 The branch at the end depicts travel or moving to another country.

 fork at end of life line